damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 ### Process Referral Bonus<a name="referral-bonus"></a>

-People Ops should receive an email from a new employee stating who [referred](/handbook/#referral-bonuses) them to the position at GitLab.
+If applicable, People Ops will process a [referral bonus](/handbook/#referral-bonuses).

 #### Document a future bonus in BambooHR